addicted2crypto/addicted2crypto/README.md

 Full-stack engineer with **8+ years of production experience** across federal healthcare IT, distributed systems, and infrastructure.
 I build systems with strict typed boundaries, documented architecture decisions, and security-first design.

 Day job: **DoD contract engineer** | CompTIA Security+ | IAT II.
-Off hours: Auditing smart contracts, building SaaS tools, and shipping community projects.
+Off hours: Building AI tooling, auditing smart contracts, and shipping data-driven dashboards.

 I do not plateau.
 When a new tool ships that changes how things get built, I learn it and integrate it.